 The Virtual International Day of the Midwife celebrates the International Day of the Midwife by bringing together midwives, students, consumers and all parties interested in childbirth from across the globe using online electronic media.
 A variety of live events are presented every hour for 24 hours across 4th/5th/6th May 2021 (depending on time zone) starting at 22:00 UTC on 5th May.
 To check your local starting time, click HERE

-Requests for Expressions of Interest – Call for Proposals – Requests for Abstracts
+NOW CLOSED: Requests for Expressions of Interest – Call for Proposals – Requests for Abstracts

 WHO CAN SUBMIT?
 Midwives and others interested in birth.
 Student midwives are invited to submit presentation proposals for the VIDM Student Stream.